 The future of physical therapy depends upon our increasing professional stature and ability to function on an independent level as an autonomous profession.
 UT Southwestern School of Physical Therapy is interested in helping the APTA attain its Vision 2020 by providing thorough post-professional curricula that result in highly trained clinicians.
 The residency program is being offered to accommodate those licensed clinicians who are motivated to achieve this level of training and expertise.
 Successful completion of the residency program will fulfill the educational and credentialing requirements for future fellowship opportunities.

 Completion of this residency will give the therapist clinical tools and problem-solving ability needed to be on the leading edge of where our profession is advancing.
 It will also equip the therapist to be a resource for developing clinical excellence in other therapists.
 Our profession is moving toward residency-based training as a standard and this residency provides an opportunity to participate in that standard.

 Instructional Level: Advanced

 Educational programming has been approved by the Texas Board of Physical Therapy for continuing education approval.

-The UT Southwestern Neurologic Physical Therapy Residency program will take all reasonable measures to guarantee equal access to learning opportunities for clinicians with disabilities.
+The UT Southwestern Neurological Physical Therapy Residency Program will take all reasonable measures to guarantee equal access to learning opportunities for clinicians with disabilities.
 Educational programming will be sensitive to any sensory or physical impairment that requires special arrangements on behalf of the participant.
 Please indicate on your registration form if you should be contacted regarding any impairment that would require special accommodation to ensure a satisfactory learning experience.